Today’s Ashes Test: 2023 England vs Australia fixtures, start times and TV channel

 England vice-captain Ollie Pope has been ruled out of the remainder of the summer with a serious shoulder injury sustained during the second Ashes Test at Lord’s.

 Pope had a scan on Monday which confirmed that he had dislocated his right shoulder.
 It is the third serious shoulder injury of his career, although the previous two have been to his left shoulder.
-It will require surgery and rules him out for the remainder of the series with Australia.
+It will require surgery.

-“It’s a big blow for us,” said Joe Root, the former captain.
-“Ollie has been phenomenal over the past 18 months.
-He’s stepped up as vice-captain and the more responsibility that has been given to him we’ve got more out of him as a player.”

-Australia have a firm grip on the Ashes with England needing to win the remaining three games of the series to take back the urn.

 Pope’s injury has been a partial factor in a rejigged England XI at Headingley.
 Harry Brook is promoted to number three, while Moeen Ali to offer a spin option and lower-order batting.
 Elsewhere, Chris Woakes and Mark Wood return, with Josh Tongue and James Anderson left out.